AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 * Property-value pairs: Extend the `GenericStoreProperties` component.
 This component automatically renders stores of property-value pairs.
 Several interaction points are supplied:

-    * `prolog.jsp` and `epilog.jsp`: component interaction that allows you to add server side logic before or after the component rendering.
+    * `prolog.jsp` and `epilog.jsp`: component interaction that lets you add server-side logic before or after the component rendering.

 * Complex data: Extend the `GenericStore` component.
-Your session store will then need a "renderer" method that will be called every time the component needs to be rendered.
+Your session store needs a "renderer" method that is called every time the component must be rendered.
 The renderer function is called with two parameters:

     * `@param {String} store`
       The store to render